mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The Ianic system is used as a storage point for x-boats and supporting tenders not in current service, plus a number of couriers with various capabilities.
 There are several reasons for this; one is simply to have extra boats and tenders ready to feed into the network when needed but, more importantly, there are a number of emergency/ urgent message protocols in place.
 A single courier, most likely from the naval base at Adabicci or Lunion itself, arriving in the Ianic system can trigger what some scouts refer to as the Ianic Panic, sending x-boats and fast couriers off in all directions with the message aboard.
 This is normally used for great emergencies, such as the outbreak of the Fourth Frontier War.

-This large collection of communications and support ships is not based on Ianic itself but orbits one of the system’s gas giants, with a central station coordinating all approaches and departures as well as acting as an accommodation centre.
+This large collection of communications and support ships is not based on Ianic itself but orbits one of the system’s gas giants, with a central station coordinating all approaches and departures as well as acting as an accommodation center.
 The scouts have little to do with Ianic proper, although sometimes personnel conduct desert-survival training on the surface.

 Creating Jonkeereen Travellers Physically, Jonkeereen are not very different to baseline humans.
 They were adapted about 400 years ago and have bred true ever since.
 Tall, lean and dark-skinned, they resemble naturally evolved desert dwellers.
 Their perspiration system is extremely efficient and they have membranes to protect their eyes from wind-borne sand or dust.